 - Get involved in a leadership role in the student organization Eta Sigma Delta: International Hospitality Management Society

-- Volunteer or work on campus jobs or events at places like Eagle Bank Arena, The Center for the Arts, and Dining Services/Sodexo
+- Volunteer or work on campus jobs or events at places like Eagle Bank Arena, The Center for the Arts, and Mason Dining

 - Get an internship with your concentration in mind: Events, Hospitality, or Tourism Management

 - Participate in Take A Patriot to Work Day, a job shadowing program held the first Friday in November.

 - Conduct an advanced search by industry: Hospitality/Tourism in HireMason